Blog > Can you do equity release on leasehold flats?

 The loan plus interest is typically paid back through the sale of your home when you pass away or move into permanent long-term care.
 You may be able to repay it sooner however, although this may involve early repayment charges.

-To find out how much you could borrow, check here or talk to one of our friendly consultants by calling 0808 178 3055 or request a call back.
+Can you get equity release on your leasehold flat?
+To find out if you’re eligible and how much you could borrow, check here or talk to one of our friendly consultants by calling 0808 178 3055 or request a call back.

 What is a leasehold flat?